 Would you like some more?

 I haven’t mentioned it yet, but each episode of this series is half the length of a normal episode, so it was easy to breeze through the entire series.
-I think twelve-minute episodes definitely worked in Peter Grill’s favour and if we get a second season, I’ll definitely watch it.
+I think twelve-minute episodes definitely worked in Peter Grill’s favour.
+Amazingly, there is a second season, so I will definitely watch it.
 I’ve become bizarrely invested in this crazy love hexagon or whatever it will become.
 More than anything, I enjoy a good laugh and this series delivered plenty.

 What have you learnt?